nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Locating meetings: `findm`

-Finds meetings whose information contain any of the given keywords.
+Finds meetings that satisfy all the given criteria.

-Format: `findm [n/NAME] [time/TIME] [desc/DESCRIPTION] [pr/PRIORITY] [g/GROUP]...[p/INDEX OF PERSON RELATED]...`
+Format: `findm [n/NAME] [time/TIME]... [desc/DESCRIPTION] [pr/PRIORITY] [g/GROUP]... [p/INDEX OF PERSON RELATED]...`

+* Though all fields are optional, we require the user to enter at least one.
 * The search is case-sensitive in name searching. e.g `CS2103` will not match `cs2103`
 * The order of the searching filed does not matter. e.g. `findm n/CS pr/3` will be the same as `findm pr/3 n/CS`.
-* Time field refers to a point of time, as long as this point of time is in between of a meeting's start time and ending time, the search will return this specific meeting.
+* Time field refers to a point of time, as long as this point of time is in between of a meeting's start time and ending time (inclusive), the search will return this specific meeting.
+* The user can enter many times.
+The meetings will have to satisfy all of them.
 * Time field must follow YYYY-MM-DD HH:MM format.
 * For other fields, the requirement is the same as addm (Adding a meeting).
 You can refer to the previous UG instruction.